scott5/pigfx/README.md

 - enabled internal pull-up resistor on RX line to avoid receiving garbage when RX line is not connected

-This should work for a Raspberry Pi A and B and Raspberry Pi Zero.
+I have tested this on a first generation Raspberry Pi A and a Raspberry Pi Zero.
+It should also work on an A+ and possibly first generation B and B+ (the only possible problem I could see on those would be the USB keyboard).
+I don't know about later generations.

 To install, simply copy the content of the "bin" directory into the root directory of an empty, FAT32 formatted SD card and plug the card into the Raspberry Pi.